10 Life-Changing Intentions That Will Help You Lead A Fuller, More Purposed Life

 10. "I intend to appreciate and enjoy life."

-If I've learned nothing else in 2020, I've learned that life is precious.
+If I've learned nothing else in the last year, I've learned that life is precious.
 Set an intention to be appreciative of the life that you have and actually enjoy it.
 Too often we forget that life is meant to be enjoyed because we are so laser-focused on work and building empires.
 Don't get me wrong, those things are important too but you can't forget to live.
 I once read an article that talked about some of the regrets that people on their deathbed had.
-One of them was that they wish they hadn't spent so much time working.
+One of them was that they wished they hadn't spent so much time working.
 Enjoy yourself from time to time.
 Work will be there when you get back.

 - Gabrielle Union Learned This Life Lesson After Putting A Positive ... ›